Jim Abrahams

 James Steven Abrahams (May 10, 1944 – November 26, 2024) was an American film director and writer.
 With David and Jerry Zucker, he was best known as a member of Zucker, Abrahams and Zucker.

 Early life

 James Steven Abrahams was born on May 10, 1944, to a Jewish family in Shorewood, Wisconsin, the son of Louise M. (née Ogens), an educational researcher, and Norman S. Abrahams, a lawyer.
 He attended Shorewood High School.
 He had a home in Eagle River, Wisconsin, where he spent summers from the time he was a child.

 Career

 He is best known for the spoof movies that he co-wrote and produced with brothers Jerry Zucker and David Zucker, such as Airplane! (for which he was nominated for a BAFTA Award for Best Screenplay) and The Naked Gun series.
 The team of Zucker, Abrahams and Zucker (also referred to as "ZAZ") really began when the three men grew up together in Milwaukee, Wisconsin.
-He directed movies on his own, such as Big Business, and further honed his skills in parody with Hot Shots! and its 1993 sequel, Hot Shots!
+He directed movies on his own, such as Big Businessand Hot Shots! and its 1993 sequel, Hot Shots!
 Part Deux.